-The Orkney Folk Festival will return in 2023 to celebrate its 40th anniversary.
+The Orkney Folk Festival will return in 2026 with another packed programme.

 The Orkney Folk Festival has become one of the most popular events on the Orkney calendar, bringing four days of the finest folk music to the islands.